Elsa Bloodstone: Civil War II

 During the Civil War II storyline, Elsa appeared in Ouray, Colorado, where she defends the town from an infection that is turning the populace into a swarm of giant bugs.
 She befriends Nico Minoru who is running from Captain Marvel due to a vision of the future predicting she will murder an innocent woman named Alice.
 Elsa takes Nico to meet her contact, Janine, who is harboring survivors and looking for her missing daughter, Alice.
 Captain Marvel, Medusa, Dazzler and Singularity arrive and argue over whether to apprehend Nico or not.
 Eventually they split into two teams: one to find Alice and the other to protect the civilians.
-Elsa, Nico and Captain Marvel search for Alice in an abandoned mine and are attacked by a giant bug which infects Elsa.
+Elsa, Nico, and Captain Marvel search for Alice in an abandoned mine and are attacked by a giant bug which infects Elsa.
 Nico learns the bug is Alice who begs Nico to kill her since she is the one infecting the people.
 When Nico refuses, Elsa threatens to murder Captain Marvel to force Nico into committing murder to stop her transformation into a monster.
 Medusa, Singularity, and an infected Dazzler are overrun by bugs and regroup with the others just as Bloodstone infects Danvers.
 After Dazzler infects Medusa, Minoru casts a spell to transform Alice back into a human but it does not cure the rest of the populace.
 Alice explains that she must be killed and Minoru reluctantly casts a death spell on Alice which transforms the infected back into humans.
 Alice then reemerges in her final form and tells A-Force that she is no longer a threat as she now has greater control of her powers.

 Monsters Unleashed

 During the Monsters Unleashed storyline, Elsa is seen in Peru and finds a prophecy that tells of the Monster King all the monsters fear.
 She then discovers that a kid named Kei Kawade is somehow responsible for the invasion and pays him a visit.
 Elsa then takes Kei to the Inhumans to examine his abilities.
 When another wave of monsters arrive, Elsa and other heroes protect Kei from monsters attacking the Triskelion, a S.H.I.E.L.D. base off the coast of New York City.

+During the "Blood Hunt" storyline, Elsa Bloodstone saves Dagger from a vampire attack.